 Home » Malta airport transfers » Malta Airport to Valletta

-Valletta is around 10km away from Malta International Airport and driving there by car takes around 20 minutes.
+Valletta is around 10km away from Malta International Airport, and driving there by car takes around 20 minutes.

-Here’s a quick comparison of transfer options in terms of time vs cost vs effort for a single trip.
+Here’s a quick comparison of airport transfer options in terms of time vs cost vs effort for a single trip.

 Journey time | Cost (single) | Effort 1-3 | Provider | |

-Taxi transfer | 20 mins. | €25 | 1 | Welcome Pickups |
+Taxi transfer | 20 mins. | €27-30 | 1 | Welcome Pickups |

-Shuttle bus | 30-60 mins. | €15 | 2 | Suntransfers |
+Shuttle bus | 30-60 mins. | €9-10 | 2 | Suntransfers |

-Public transport | 30 mins. | €2 (summer) | 3 | |
+Public transport | 30 mins. | €2.50 (daytime fare) | 3 | |

-Car rental | 20 mins. | €15-30/day* | 3 |
+Car rental | 20 mins. | €15-35/day* | 3 |

 *Excluding parking fees

-As you can see, public transport is the cheapest option (just €2 for a one-way ticket), though takes longer and is a lot less practical if you’re travelling with luggage.
-The good thing with your destination is that it’s straightforward getting to the Valletta main bus terminal.
+As you can see, public transport is the cheapest option for an airport transfer (just €2.50 for a one-way ticket), though takes longer and is a lot less practical if you’re travelling with luggage.
+The good thing about your destination is that it’s straightforward getting to the Valletta main bus terminal.
 You won’t have to worry about which bus stop to get off on.
+However, you will need to walk to the Valletta city centre, which is not convenient if you’re carrying luggage (prefer a taxi in this case).

-By far the most convenient, albeit priciest, way of getting from Malta’s International Airport to Valletta is booking a taxi transfer.
-At around €25 you’ll have peace of mind that transport will be smooth.
-You’ll also have a driver waiting for you as you enter the Arrivals terminal (also referred to as Welcomers’ hall).
+By far, the most convenient, albeit priciest, way of getting from Malta’s International Airport to Valletta is booking an airport transfer.
+At around €27-30 (fixed rates), you’ll have peace of mind that transport will be smooth.
+You’ll also have a taxi driver waiting for you as you enter the Arrivals terminal (also referred to as Welcomers’ Hall).

 A plus is that local taxi drivers are often pretty savvy and can be very helpful to source some tips with local knowledge.